miohtama/opsec/source/incidences/patreon.rst

 *Date: 2015-09-01*

+Compromised user accoutns: **2.3M**

 Patreon, a crowdfunding site, had their development server compromised, leading to the loss of production data and source code.

-Email addresses, private messages and bcrypt-encrypted passwords of 2 million users were lost, totaling 15 gigabytes of data.
+Email addresses, private messages and bcrypt-encrypted passwords of 2.3 million users were lost with 15 gigabytes of data.
 The data was copied off from Amazon AWS development server.
-The development server contained full dataset without any scrubbed data.
-The development server had on-authenticated debug interface connected to the Patreon Python web application (Werkzeuk on Flash).
-Anyone could connect to it with full access to the system.
+The development server contained full production dataset without any scrubbing.

+The development server was running a debug interface connected to the Patreon Python web application (Werkzeuk on Flash).
+There was no authentication for the debug interface access.
+Anyone could connect to it and have full access to the system.
-The credit card data was hosted on an external service, Stripe, and was not lost.

-Patreon claims social security numbers and tax information was further encrypted, but does not clarify if the attacker gained the key to decrypt this information.
+Patreon claims social security numbers and tax information were encrypted in the database, but does not clarify if the attacker gained the keys to decrypt this information.

-As the writing of this, it is not disclosed who the attackers gained access to the development server.